Observation History and Delay#

 20ms 40ms 60ms 80ms 100ms 120ms 140ms 160ms

-No delay, no multi-rate (baseline - perfect sensor):
+No delay (baseline - perfect sensor):

 You receive: A B C D E F G H